maryamjbr/dim_reduction/README.md

 # Comparative Analysis of Dimensionality Reduction Methods on Single-Cell RNA-seq Data

-This repository contains the implementation and evaluation of three popular dimensionality reduction methods applied to single-cell RNA sequencing (scRNA-seq) datasets.
+This repository contains the implementation and evaluation of four popular dimensionality reduction methods applied to single-cell RNA sequencing (scRNA-seq) datasets.
 The work is based on the article *[A Comparison for Dimensionality Reduction Methods of Single-Cell RNA-seq Data](https://doi.org/10.3389/fgene.2021.646936)*.

 ---

 ## 📌 Overview
-Single-cell RNA-seq data are inherently **high-dimensional, sparse, and noisy**.
-Dimensionality reduction is essential for:
+Single-cell RNA-seq data are inherently high-dimensional, sparse, and noisy.
-- Visualization of cellular heterogeneity
-- Identification of cell subpopulations
-- Trajectory and lineage inference

-In this project, we implemented and compared the following four methods:
+In this project, I implemented and compared the following four methods:
 - **PCA (Principal Component Analysis)** – Linear method, baseline for dimensionality reduction
 - **t-SNE (t-distributed Stochastic Neighbor Embedding)** – Nonlinear, excels at local structure preservation
 - **UMAP (Uniform Manifold Approximation and Projection)** – Nonlinear, balances local and global structures with high stability